-Miranda Dietz is a researcher at the Labor Center.
+Miranda Dietz is a research and policy associate at the Labor Center.
 She is co-editor with Michael Reich and Ken Jacobs of When Mandates Work: Raising Labor Standards at the Local Level.
 She has written on local enforcement of labor standards, low-wage airport workers, and temporary workers in California.
 In addition to research on low-wage workers, Miranda focuses on health care and health reform in California.
 She is involved in the California Simulation of Insurance Markets microsimulation model (CalSIM).
 Her analysis has focused on churn in and out of insurance coverage and on the remaining uninsured in California.
-Miranda received a Master’s Degree in Public Policy from UC Berkeley in 2012, and a Bachelor’s Degree in Government from Harvard University.
+Miranda received a Master of Public Policy degree from UC Berkeley in 2012, and a bachelor’s degree in government from Harvard University.